 Citroen was always about innovation - the original 1950s DS introduced goodies such as a hydraulic, self-leveling rear suspension and directional headlamps.
 Nevertheless, all the years of Peugeot ownership, in which the latter didn't allow it to stretch its wings, have started to show its effects on the brand's popularity.

 Citroen decided that it was time for it to bring back the assets that made it famous and thus it resurrected the DS moniker.
 The first car born under this star was the DS3, a compact that managed to bring toff to the city, as we found out during our test drive.

 The DS4 followed, but this came with a cross-breed identity, which makes it a niche vehicle, so we won't see it in the first line of the sales battle.
 Now, Citroen released the DS5, a vehicle that has the right ingredients to bring back the spirit of the 1950s DS.

-The French carmaker places the hybrid, a diesel-electric, at the top of the range and we recently wanted to see if the DS5, which is placed in the mid-size segment ( the D segment) can make use of its atypical features to become a tempting offer, so we invited it to take a drive in our world.
+The French carmaker places the hybrid, a diesel-electric, at the top of the range.
+We recently wanted to see if the DS5, which is placed in the mid-size segment ( the D segment) can make use of its atypical features to become a tempting offer, so we invited it to take a drive in our world.

-We know, when one sees a car, he tries to enter it in a category, before going on to rear a review, but in this case it's better not to.
+We know, when one sees a car, he or she tries to place it in a category, before going on to read a review, but in this case it's better not to.
 Why?
-Well, the DS5 Hybrid is a mid-size car that has the silhouette of a compact one, it's a hybrid that doesn't use petrol and while it doesn't want to been seen in the company of a VW Passat
+Well, the DS5 Hybrid is a mid-size car that has the silhouette of a compact one.
+It's a hybrid that doesn't use petrol and while it doesn't want to been seen in the company of a VW Passat

 or an Opel Insignia